alvinling120/TheArtling-Reupload/README.md

 I personally do not own this project.
 This project is a work from multiple team members and is intended for educational purposes only.

-Old version is deprecated and changes are not completely synced, so I chose to reupload the working version of the project.
+Old version is deprecated and changes are not completely synced, so I chose to reupload the latest working version of the project.

 #### PLEASE DO NOT REUSE THIS REPOSITORY WITHOUT PERMISSION.